 - Two years of full-time study

-- Four courses significantly outside the student’s declared area of focus, three of which must be HDS courses
+- Three courses significantly outside the student’s declared area of focus, two of which must be HDS courses

 - Six electives (may be within the student’s area of focus)